lorestudios/wiki-lorecraft/docs/documentation/plugins.md

   />
   <CustomFeatureBox
     iconText="🛠️"
+    title="Light Cleaner"
+    text="Arceon is made by the amazing Arcaniax to help bring more advanced tools to FAWE and FAVS including loft, spike, and more..."
+  />
+  <CustomFeatureBox
+    iconText="🛠️"
     title="PlotSquared"
     text="PlotSquared lets us create plot worlds where builders can build in their own areas.Builders can customise their plots with flags to create unique build environments per plot."
   />